 We get quite a few inquiries from tenants who are living in unimaginable circumstances.
-No heat or hot water in the winter, basements and walls covered in black mold, flooded basements, even a collapsed ceiling or two, and they’ve contacted the landlord.
+No heat or hot water in the winter, basements and walls covered in black mold, leaky roof, flooded basements, even a collapsed ceiling or two, and they’ve contacted the landlord to ask about repairs and maintenance.
 Their circumstances may vary, but the question at the end of the email is generally the same: “What can I do now?”

 Let’s rewind a little, and go back to when the problems first started.
 We’ll assume that you alerted your landlord to the problem immediately.
 We’ll even give the landlord the benefit of the doubt and assume he or she assured you that the problem would be fixed ASAP, since most landlords see the value in correcting serious defects in their properties.
 After all, they need to protect their investment.
 Even so, there are things you should be doing right now, in the beginning.